openziti/helm-charts/README.md

 ## Contribute

 1. Clone this repo.
-1. Optionally, to customize the generated README.md file, add a helm-docs template named README.md.gotmpl.
+1. Optionally, to customize the auto-generated README.md file, add a helm-docs template named README.md.gotmpl.
 1. Send PR targeting main.
 1. Wait for GitHub bot to generate Helm docs in your PR branch, or run `helm-docs --chart-search-root ./charts/my-new-chart/` locally
 1. Merging to main runs GitHub Actions to package and index the charts and publish the new Helm repo index to GitHub Pages.